-Lindsay Stenovec MS, RD, CLEC is a mom, registered dietitian nutritionist, lactation educator, and member of Plum’s Wellness Advisory Panel living in San Diego with her husband and two sons.
+Lindsay Stenovec MS, RD, CLEC is a mom, registered dietitian nutritionist, and lactation educator living in San Diego with her husband and two sons.
 Lindsay believes in judgment-free nutrition and offers feeding advice that empowers parents to reduce stress around feeding while nurturing healthy relationships with food and body.

 Growing a human being is one of the biggest physical changes a woman can go through in her lifetime.
 Many have a difficult time feeling good about these changes and it’s no surprise when messages like “get your body back,” and “bouncing back after baby” seem to be everywhere.
 This is especially concerning when studies show that a mother’s feelings about body image tend to worsen over the course of the first year after childbirth – ranging from occasional negative thoughts and frustrations to intense daily struggles.

 As a mom and Registered Dietitian who helps new moms feel good about their post-baby body, I know first-hand how hard it can be to go through so many rapid physical changes in such a short amount of time, especially when experiencing changes to personal identity, hormones, and sleep deprivation.

 In this second post in a four-part series for Plum’s Keeping it Together campaign, we’ll be taking a closer look at why moms struggle with mixed emotions about their bodies in the first year after baby, how moms can work to shift their body image perceptions, and how they can find the support needed to embrace their bodies during this time of change.